btror/mc-pathfinding/readme.md

 Feel free to explore more customization options and use different pathfinding methods provided by the plugin to create engaging animations in your Minecraft server.

-## Contributing

-If you'd like to contribute to the development of this library or report issues, please check out the GitHub repository for more information.

 ## Data Model

 Here's an overview of the key classes and components, along with their roles and relationships.